isabela-pf/internship/volunteer-meetings/2022-03-17-eric-charles.md

 ### Evaulation of Audit
 - Going down file directory, VoiceOVer reads out very long file properties: Not good user experience, information overload, cannot easily skim file directory
-  - Eric said he could see how ARIA labels could help.
+  - E said he could see how ARIA labels could help.
 To replace the long file name, identify element quicker
   - However, Isabela has some reservation about ARIA labels- could it be useful in this case?
 - If you have a tree or list, provide option in JupyterLab or screen-reader properties customize how much read
   - VoiceOver has Verbosity feature